dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 Conclusions for discussion:

 * sourmash/FracMinHash can perfectly distinguish most species based on combinations of hashes
-* the value of gather here is that it automatically uses discriminatory hashes without any taxonomy-aware preprocessing
+* the value of gather here is that it automatically uses discriminatory hashes without any taxonomy-aware preprocessing. should be even more valuable at low scaled.
+Can apply to any containment based approach!
 * this will not necessarily work for pinpointing specific genomes / strain resolution!

 ### Implications for short-read mapping